chandanhpcic/docs/source/manual/how-tos/carp.rst

 Testing setup
 -------------

-First go to :menuselection:`System --> High availability --> Status` in the OPNsense webinterface and check if both machines are properly initialized.
+First go to :menuselection:`System --> High availability --> Status` in the Reticen8 webinterface and check if both machines are properly initialized.

 To test our setup, we will connect a client to the local area network and open a ssh connection to a host behind both firewalls.
-Now when connected you should be able to look at the state table on both OPNsense firewalls (:menuselection:`Firewall --> Diagnostics --> States Dump`) and they should both display the same connection.
+Now when connected you should be able to look at the state table on both Reticen8 firewalls (:menuselection:`Firewall --> Diagnostics --> States Dump`) and they should both display the same connection.
 Next try to pull the network plug from the master firewall and it should move over to the backup without loosing (or freezing) the